mendix/docs/content/en/docs/appstore/modules/product-insights.md

 url: /appstore/modules/product-insights/
 category: "Modules"
 description: "Describes the configuration and usage of the Product Insights – Mini-Surveys module, which is available in the Mendix Marketplace."
-tags: ["marketplace", "marketplace component", "product insights", "mini-survey", ""mini survey"]
+tags: ["marketplace", "marketplace component", "product insights", "mini-survey", "mini survey"]
 #If moving or renaming this doc file, implement a temporary redirect and let the respective team know they should update the URL in the product.
 See Mapping to Products for more details.
 ---